RashidiA/Mohd-Rashidi-Asari/README.md

 ## Technical Background

-The model calculates the nugget diameter based on the energy input formula:
+The model calculates the nugget diameter based on the energy input formula

 Where  is the thickness-weighted resistivity factor of the entire stack.